 So, you're saying I'm supposed to have children I don't want out of a sense of duty to my parents, who'll see them once or twice a year maybe?
 You're right, that makes total sense.
 I'll get right on that. *eyeroll*

 "A woman's purpose on Earth is to procreate, and you're not fulfilling your duty as a woman."

 How barbaric.
 What century is this?
 I'm an autonomous person.
 I don't have any kind of intrinsic obligation to the universe to procreate, and my reasons for choosing not to are completely valid.

 "Why does your husband stay with you?"

-He stays with me because he's in love with me, because he also doesn't want children, and because we don't need to have children in order for our family to be complete because our marriage isn't so flimsy as to need distractions or obligations like kids to enable it to survive and thrive.
+He stays with me because he's in love with me.
+He also doesn't want children, and we don't need to procreate in order for our family to be complete because our marriage isn't so flimsy as to need distractions or huge commitments like kids to enable it to survive and thrive.

 The decision of whether or not to procreate is a very private and personal one; it's no one else's business why someone lives a childfree life.
 Still, people always seem to throw rude comments and questions at me whenever I reveal that I don't have children, as if my childfree status is a personal attack against them.
 Knowing what to say in these shocking situations is hard, but hopefully these help you get an idea of how to combat the hurtful comments and stick to your guns!